DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 5, 7 and 13 are rejected under 35 U.S.C.
+Claim(s) 5 is rejected under 35 U.S.C.
 103 as being unpatentable over Knollenberg.

-In regards to claims 5, 7 and 13, Knollenberg differs from the limitations in that it is silent to the system and method:
+Knollenberg differs from the limitations in that it is silent to the system and method:

 [claim 5] wherein the flow cell is a micro flow cell that includes a channel having a 0.4 mm x 2 mm depth and width;

-Further, a mere change in size or design choice of a component is generally recognized as being within the level of ordinary skill in the art.
+However, a mere change in size or design choice of a component is generally recognized as being within the level of ordinary skill in the art.
 In re Rose, 105 USPQ 237 (CCPA 1955).

-Therefore, it would have been obvious to one of ordinary skill in the art at the time of the effective filing date of the invention, to modify Knollenberg to include the dimensions and parameters discussed above for the advantage of obtaining and optimum or desired system configuration, with a reasonable expectation of success.
+Therefore, it would have been obvious to one of ordinary skill in the art at the time of the effective filing date of the invention, to modify Knollenberg to include the dimensions and parameters discussed above for the advantage of obtaining an optimum or desired system configuration, with a reasonable expectation of success.

 Conclusion